-Should the 'favourable' condition status of the site be downgraded to 'unfavourable' due to inappropriate site management, the Relevant Authorities will be held accountable.
-As such, the Relevant Authorities' Group will jointly agree any management decisions which could affect the features of the site, with advice from stakeholders and key partners where appropriate.
-Every Relevant Authority is invited to the quarterly meetings.
-Authorities are also able to access advice and guidance from the Project Officer and are provided with a personalised 'Information Pack' which details the Authority's responsibilities towards the EMS designations.
-As key advisors to Natural England on seabird monitoring around the EMS, a representative of the RSPB is also invited to sit on the Relevant Authorities' Group in an advisory (non-voting) capacity.
+Should the 'favourable' condition status of the site be downgraded to 'unfavourable' due to inappropriate site management, the Relevant Authorities would be held accountable.
+As such, the Relevant Authorities will jointly agree any management decisions which could affect the features of the site, with advice from stakeholders and key partners where appropriate.
+Every Relevant Authority is invited to the quarterly meetings held by the MPA Management Group (see 3.1.1).
+Authorities are also able to access advice and guidance from YMNP staff and are provided with a personalised 'Information Pack' which details the Authority's responsibilities towards the EMS designations.